hosstay/login-example-PEAN/README.md

 Start Frontend: 'npm start' or 'au run --watch' if you have aurelia cli installed and want it to watch for changes.

+Webpage runs at localhost:8080, backend listens on :3000

 ## Built With

 * [Aurelia](https://aurelia.io/home) - Frontend framework